andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target1.md

 - **CWE-284** Improper Access Control

     Privilege on the system is obtained in this step after cracking the hashed password of a privileged user found in the SQL database.
-This allows to execute a Python Script that leads to a root access to the system.
+This allows the execution of a Python Script that leads to root access to the system.

     The user Steven has python root access.
 This led to a root privilege escalation.